 Ethiopia suffers from frequent droughts - and this means families go hungry.
 We will continue to provide practical help to farming families as they face the threat of coronavirus.

-Most Ethiopians rely on farming and cattle-herding to feed their families and make a living.
-But increasing droughts, irregular rains and poor soil caused by overgrazing and deforestation mean crops and livestock are suffering, and over 10 million people don't have enough food and water.
+At least a quarter of Ethiopia's 95 million population are living in extreme poverty.
+Most Ethiopians rely on farming and cattle-herding to feed their families and make a living, but increasing droughts, irregular rains and poor soil mean crops and livestock are suffering.
+Many families simply don't have enough to eat.